glennraya/xendivel/README.md

 https://your-domain.test/xendivel/checkout/blade
 ```

+> [!Note]
-> Note: Make sure you replace the `your-domain.test` with your own domain (whether local or production).
+> Make sure you replace the `your-domain.test` with your own domain (whether local or production).

 ### Blade Template

 We offer a standard Blade template for the checkout example, using VanillaJS.
 There's a built-in route allowing you to test this template at `/xendivel/checkout/blade`.
 You can access it through a URL like `https://your-domain.test/xendivel/checkout/blade`.

+> [!Note]
-> NOTE: When you run the command `php artisan vendor:publish --tag=xendivel` the checkout blade template will be on your `/resources/views/vendor/xendivel/checkout.blade.php` directory.
+> When you run the command `php artisan vendor:publish --tag=xendivel` the checkout blade template will be on your `/resources/views/vendor/xendivel/checkout.blade.php` directory.

 ### ReactJS + TypeScript component